xmartlabs/blog/_posts/2022-01-28-Airflow-Taskflow-a-must.md

 ### The old way, DAG Definition before Taskflow

-For our ETL process, we need to implement some tasks to get the data out of the sources, transform it, and load it into the persistent storage.
-Traditionally, we have written our DAGs following a structure similar to the one shown next:
+For our ETL process, we need to implement some tasks to get the data out of its source, transform it, and load it into the persistent storage.
+Traditionally, we'd write our DAGs following a structure similar to the one shown next:

 ```python
 def extract_from_api(**kwargs):